Nutlope/aiangels/README.md

 ## Todos v3

 - [x] Added additional folks who DMed me
-- [ ] Profile pages like /jaredpalmber with angel investor profile!
-Very sharable, that also lists confirmed investments
+- [ ] Profile pages like /jaredpalmer with a full angel investor profile.
+Should include all the info in the table + maybe sections like previous investments
+- [ ] Make custom card component for folks to make the table responsive on mobile
 - [ ] Add an OG Image
-- [ ] Make custom card for the table for mobile to make it responsiveness
 - [ ] Make categories and search responsive on mobile (hiding on mobile for now)
-- [ ] Split index page into multiple components
+- [ ] General refactoring, split index page into multiple components